 Figure 11: Example Widget Structure

 The Dashboard application uses AngularJS’ templating to work through the advantages of Bootstrap’s grid system and is able to access data via the data points provided from the API’s provided by the server side of the application.
 The AngularJS library has the ability to consume API’s that provide data in a JSON format.
 The data is then manipulated via the AngularJS directives for display within the template or for use in logic to control the application.

+Dashboard Framework

+The dashboard framework is an open sourced AngularJS generic dashboard framework composed of Angular JS Directives, Templates, Controllers and Services of which enables the construction of dynamic, configurable, and user friendly dashboard layouts.
+This approach uses widgets which are small components of the user interface that enables a user to view data, perform a function or access a service.
+Widgets within the dashboard will support the following features:

+Dynamically adding/removing widgets

+Drag and drop widgets (with jQuery UI Sortable)

+Horizontal and vertical widgets resize

+Fluid layout (widgets can have percentage-based width, or have width set in any other unit)

+Support real-time data access (REST, etc.)

+Displayed below is an architecture diagram of how components tie with one another within this framework.